"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “Okay, I’ll stop bothering you.
 I need to make sandwiches anyway.
 I hope you enjoy your kafeneion coffee and non-English English breakfast.”
 The girl returned to the kitchen.

 Nick set about eating, and watched as Takis carried out more cases of water.
 He ripped the plastic wrapping off them and balled it up, and headed for a trash bin between the two buildings.
-On his way, he caught Nick’s eye again, and smiled faintly.
-Then he was behind the buildings and out of sight.
+On his way, he caught Nick’s eye again, and that time he smiled before disappearing out of sight.

 Nick continued eating his breakfast.
-He couldn’t guess all the weird things that might be said about Takis, but he was confident about one thing: he was gay too.
+He couldn’t guess all the weird things that might be said about Takis, but he was pretty sure about one thing: he was gay, too.

 Not many years earlier, when money seemed to arrive in buckets flown in on northern Europe’s national airlines, the villa that served as City Hall had been restored and painted the frivolous colors of a Venetian palace: lavender walls with orange trim and teal balconies.
 That morning, as Mayor Dimos Elefteros clutched an iron rail overlooking a decidedly turquoise sea, his thoughts weren’t on the beauty of the building’s colors but their costs.
 The shipping charges alone for the imported paint could have paid to repair the lengthening crack in the church’s bell tower, from which, at that moment, Father Alexis was ringing the hour.
 To the mayor, each toll was an insistent reminder of the thousands of euros the priest expected the bankrupt village to ante up for exactly that purpose.